george-hawkins/mini-quad-2023/tx-setup.md

 **Update:** it may be that holding down the tiny boot button on the RX, as it's powered up, might have resolved things - see these [Betaflight passthru notes](https://www.expresslrs.org/software/updating/betaflight-passthrough/).
 However, in the end, despite initial reservations, I was satisfied with the WiFi approach described in the next section.

 **Update 2:** the most bomb proof way to update an RX is to do the updating _before_ soldering it up to the FC using something like the BetaFPV ExpressLRS [recovery dongle](https://betafpv.com/products/expresslrs-recovery-dongle).
 The electronics of this dongle are completely generic - it's just equivalent to a 5V FTDI breakout, like this [one](https://www.sparkfun.com/products/9716) from Sparkfun.
 But the BetaFPV dongle is very cheap and, even better, comes with a pogo-pin adapter (needed for connecting to something like the RX without having to solder down connections).
 I have a pogo pin adapter (bought [here](https://www.aliexpress.com/item/4001197263516.html) on AliExpress) and an FTDI breakout - while a full FTDI breakout is a bit more capable (it also breaks out RTS and CTS), the combined cost is far more than the BetaFPV dongle.
+The boot button is definitely used when using this approach, see RC Video Review's [video](https://www.youtube.com/watch?v=AH6e-ItZCo0) on how to do things using the BetaFPV dongle.

 ### Updating via WiFi